KonstantinSKY/ibench/Front-end/README.md

 ```

 ### Find and find is different method
-Methods `Find` with Capitalise name used if it calls first after the WebDriver (for All WEB page elements) and the lowercase method `find` is used when calling after another already found element.
+Methods `Find` with Capital first letter used if it calls first after the WebDriver (for All WEB page elements) and the lowercase method `find` is used when calling after another already found element.
 There are several more methods that work in the same principle.
 But more on that later.